Please click the heading "Ohio Insurance" above to refresh this page and see latest posts.

 one thing, the employer’s own conflict may extend to its selection of

-an insurance company to administer its plan
+an insurance company to administer its plan.
+For another, ERISA

 imposes higher-than-marketplace quality standards on insurers, requiring